ramasaimehar/-LLM-Voice-ChatBot-with-Webcam-Integration/README.md

 - 📹 **Webcam Integration:** Displays a live webcam feed for real-time interaction.
 - 💬 **Chat History:** Tracks all conversations for reference.
 - ⬇️ **Downloadable Audio:** Download chatbot responses as audio files.
-- 🧮 **Simple Queries Support:** Handles questions like "What is 2+2?" or "What's the time?"
+- 🧮 **Simple Queries Support:** Handles questions like "What is 2+2?" or "What is AI?"

 ---